Maxim-Mazurok/google-api-typings-generator/gapi.client.fitness/readme.md

       // Add to info about your body temperature in Google Fit.
 I consent to Google using my body temperature information with this app.
       'https://www.googleapis.com/auth/fitness.body_temperature.write',

-      // See info about your body measurements and heart rate in Google Fit 'https://www.googleapis.com/auth/fitness.body.read',
+      // See info about your body measurements in Google Fit 'https://www.googleapis.com/auth/fitness.body.read',

-      // Add info about your body measurements and heart rate to Google Fit 'https://www.googleapis.com/auth/fitness.body.write',
+      // Add info about your body measurements to Google Fit 'https://www.googleapis.com/auth/fitness.body.write',

       // See your heart rate data in Google Fit.
 I consent to Google sharing my heart rate information with this app.